awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 ## Stop and Start an AutoStop WorkSpace<a name="stop-start-workspace"></a>

 When your AutoStop WorkSpaces are disconnected, they are automatically stopped after a specified period of disconnection, and hourly metering is suspended\.
-To further optimize costs, you can suspend the hourly charges associated with disconnected AutoStop WorkSpaces\.
+To further optimize costs, you can suspend the hourly charges associated with AutoStop WorkSpaces\.
 The WorkSpace is stopped and all apps and data are saved for the next time a user logs in to the WorkSpace\.

 **Note**
 Amazon WorkSpaces can detect disconnection only when users are using Amazon WorkSpaces clients\.
 If users are using third\-party clients, Amazon WorkSpaces might not be able to detect disconnection, and therefore the WorkSpace might not automatically stop and metering might not be suspended\.